junnjiee/junnjiee/index.md

 # Hello!

-I’m a software engineer from Singapore with a passion for building and learning anything that sparks my curiosity, especially in the world of Computer Science.
-I enjoy exploring technologies, tackling challenging problems, and building products that drive real impact.
+I'm a software engineer from Singapore, passionate about building to solve real problems.

 I'm **currently**:

-- looking for software engineering internships for Summer (May-Aug) 2026!
+- looking for software engineering internships for May 2026 onwards!
 - an incoming Computer Science freshman at the [National University of Singapore](https://www.nus.edu.sg/)
-- learning C++

 **Previously**, I was a/an: